computationalpathologygroup/WSICS/readme.md

 # Introduction #
-This repository offers an implementation of the WSICS algorithm, as described in "Stain Specific Standardization of Whole-Slide Histopathological Images"
+This repository offers an implementation of the WSICS algorithm, as described in "Stain Specific Standardization of Whole-Slide Histopathological Images"(10.1109/TMI.2015.2476509).
+WSICS can create templates from H&E stained images and use these to normalize other H&E stained images accordingly.

 # Binaries #

 A precompiled binary is available for 64x Windows.
 Additionally a Docker Container can be build through the Dockerfile within the repository.
 These are both standalone, and don't require any additional work to function.
 * Windows: link
+* Docker:

 ## Compilation ##